 - select partition N (N represents the target partition)

-After you carry out these commands, you can view the file system information of the target partition more clearly than in Windows PowerShell.
+After you carry out these commands, you can view the file system information of the target partition including allocation unit size NTFS more clearly than in Windows PowerShell.

 Which NTFS Cluster Size Should You Choose

-When you are attempting to create or format an NTFS partition, you will be asked to select a file system and cluster size in a pop-up window.
-Usually, there is a default NTFS cluster size recommended to you depending on the partition size.
+When you are attempting to create or format an NTFS partition, you will be asked to select a file system and allocation unit size NTFS in a pop-up window.
+Usually, there is a default cluster size NTFS recommended to you depending on the partition size.
 Here, we show you the common default NTFS cluster sizes as follows:

 - ≤512MB: 512 bytes